MODERN SLAVERY STATEMENT – 2025/2026

 • Facilities: including leases for our offices, services provided by security providers and contractors engaged in relation to fit out works etc. and the purchase of office furniture and equipment.

-• Human Resources: including services in relation to recruitment, training, and payroll.
+• Human Resources: including services in relation to recruitment, training, payroll and employee benefits and insurances.

 • Technology: including services provided in relation to our systems, software, and equipment.

-Based on the type of our suppliers and the nature of the goods and services we purchase, we have assessed the overall risk for Burness Paull contracting with organisations that engage in slavery, forced labour or human trafficking, and consider this to be relatively low.
+Based on the type of supplier and the nature of the goods and services we purchase, together with our supplier due diligence processes and reviews, we have assessed the overall risk for Burness Paull contracting with organisations that engage in slavery, forced labour or human trafficking, and consider this to be relatively low.

 Our policies and due diligence process

 As a signatory to the United Nations Global Compact, we are strongly committed to preventing slavery or human trafficking in any aspect of our business or supply chain.
 We are confident in our internal policies; we apply the highest possible standards in the recruitment and employment of our people.
 We also conduct due diligence on our prospective employees prior to them joining Burness Paull.
 When recruiting, we comply with all employment legislation and any applicable regulations.
 Burness Paull is an accredited Living Wage employer and we are committed to fair reward through our policies on salary, bonuses, and benefits scheme.
-In addition, our partners and employees are encouraged to give back to the community and have dedicated over 1,800 hours of their time for various pro-bono activities.
-Thus, we consider the overall risk of Modern Slavery existing within our own business to be very low.
+This contributes to our assessment of the overall risk of Modern Slavery existing within our own business being low.

 In relation to our supply chain, we undertake a regular review of our business policies and procedures to ensure that the preventive measures we take are appropriate and proportionate to the level of risk our suppliers may pose for our organisation.

-• Engaging with suppliers at the point of onboarding/contract renewal to ensure that, where appropriate, contractual terms are in place they cover compliance with all applicable modern slavery, anti-human trafficking and labour laws.
-In addition, we’ve successfully increased the number of suppliers who have signed up to our Supplier Code of Business and the review of suppliers own materially equivalent code that maps their own compliance.
+• Engaging with suppliers at the point of onboarding/contract renewal to ensure that appropriate terms are in place to cover compliance with all applicable modern slavery, anti-human trafficking and labour laws.
+We continue to request that new and existing suppliers sign up to our Supplier Code of Business or have in place their own materially equivalent code that mirrors the same minimum level of compliance.

-• Continuing our annual training programme for colleagues who deal with procurement, focusing on raising awareness around sustainable procurement practices which are also in line with our compliance responsibilities.
-The focus remained on the main ESG topics, including our zero-tolerance approach to modern slavery.
-It also emphasized the importance of escalating any concerns around modern slavery for further investigation.
+• Continuing our annual training programme for colleagues who deal with procurement, focusing on raising awareness around sustainable procurement practices which are also in line with our compliance responsibilities and reiterating our zero-tolerance approach to modern slavery.

 Our future priorities